SamuelD-Data/aac_outcomes_project/README.md

         - Addressing null values
             - Impute if reasonable given turnaround timeframe or too much data will be lost by dropping
             - Drop otherwise
-    - Data types make sure all columns have an appropriate data type
+    - Make sure all columns have an appropriate data type
-    - Drop columns as needed for reasons including
+    - Drop columns as needed for reasons including but not limited to
         - Being duplicate of another column
         - Majority of column values are missing
         - Only 1 unique value in data